+14. That a reference to the statistics of the Colony and to other sources of information will show that the European town and imposes and expends all rates.

 14. That a reference to the statistics of the Colony and to other sources of information will show that the European colonists are as orderly, law abiding, and well-conducted as any other subjects within your Majesty's dominions.

-15. That your Majesty's subjects in this Colony are discontented and grieved that all right of being represented or heard in the Councils of this Colony is denied to them, and that they have no voice in the administration of the Government of the Colony, the enactment of its laws, or the public expenditure.
+In the Councils of this Colony is denied to them, and that they have no voice in the administration of the Government of the Colony, the enactment of its laws, or the public expenditure.